zng-ui/zng/TODO/Variables.md

 * `Var::repeat` animation.

-# Widget Property Easing

-* Merge.

-## Transitionable

-* Targets of easing are limited right now, `BorderSides`, `SideOffsets` are not supported.
-    - Maybe we want a more manual trait?

 ## Storyboard/Sequencer

 A way to coordinate multiple animations together.
 Starting animations inside other animations already gives then all the same animation handle, need to implement some helpers.